Stories for our time

 To me, this is a place of great possibilities.
 It invites a path for creativity.
 It feels like progress, and some may call it course-correction, but perhaps it’s simply evolution — evolving out of Business-As-Usual which has been drilled so deeply into our consciousness.

-Throughout this course you’ll see that means evolution in the physical tools and technologies we use in everyday life, but also in our thinking, in our philosophies, in our perception of the human place within the big picture of life on this planet.
+Throughout this series you’ll see that means evolution in the physical tools and technologies we use in everyday life, but also in our thinking, in our philosophies, in our perception of the human place within the big picture of life on this planet.
 To me, The Great Turning inspires hope.

 Reflection – Stories